googleapis/google-cloud-cpp/google/cloud/bms/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Bare Metal Solution API][cloud-service-docs], a service to Provides ways to manage Bare Metal Solution hardware installed in a regional extension located near a Google Cloud data center.
+This directory contains an idiomatic C++ client library for the [Bare Metal Solution API][cloud-service-root], a service that provides ways to manage Bare Metal Solution hardware installed in a regional extension located near a Google Cloud data center.

 This library is **experimental**.
 Its APIs are subject to change without notice.